gblessylva/LogAction/Readme.md

-# LogAction - Activity Log Plugin
+# LogAction - Activity Logs for Admin

 ## Description
 LogAction is a powerful WordPress plugin that provides a detailed activity logging system for your website.
 It tracks user actions, changes, and events, allowing site administrators to monitor activity, enhance security, and improve user experience.
 With an intuitive interface and customizable features, LogAction makes managing your site's activity a breeze.